Fallscreen

 What is FallScreen©?

-FallScreen© is a falls risk calculator and has two forms: a short form and a long form.
-The short form is designed as a screening instrument suitable for General Practice surgeries, acute hospitals, and long-term care institutions.
-It takes only 15 minutes to administer and contains five items: a single assessment of vision, peripheral sensation, lower limb strength, reaction time and body sway.
+NeuRA FallScreen© is a fall risk assessment tool available in both short and long forms.
+The short form is designed for use in General Practice, rural nursing, and Rehabilitation, Physical Therapy, Occupational Therapy and specialist Falls Clinics.
+It takes 15 minutes to administer and contains five items: assessments of vision, peripheral sensation, lower limb strength, reaction time and body sway.

-The long form is designed as a comprehensive instrument suitable for Rehabilitation and Physical Therapy and Occupational Therapy settings and for dedicated Falls Clinics.
-It takes 45 minutes to administer and contains 15 items: three assessments of vision (high and low contrast visual acuity and edge contrast sensitivity), three assessments of peripheral sensation (tactile sensitivity, vibration sense and proprioception), assessments of three lower limb muscle groups (knee extensors, knee flexors and ankle dorsiflexors), assessments of both hand and foot reaction time and four assessments of body sway (sway on floor and foam with eyes open and closed).
+The long form provides a more comprehensive assessment for settings that can provide a detailed evaluation, and is also suitable for research and teaching settings.
+It takes 45 minutes to administer and contains 15 items: three assessments of vision (high and low contrast visual acuity and edge contrast sensitivity), two assessments of peripheral sensation (tactile sensitivity and proprioception), three assessments of three lower limb muscle groups (knee extensors, knee flexors and ankle dorsiflexors), assessments of hand and foot reaction time, four assessments of body sway (sway on floor and foam with eyes open and closed), and two assessments of dynamic leaning balance.

-Prof Stephen Lord’s Physiological Profile Assessment (PPA) has been marketed through Neuroscience Research Australia (formerly the Prince of Wales Medical Research Institute) as POWMRI FallScreen®.
-These tools are now used in over 150 research and clinical settings within Australia and across the world, Belgium, Canada, China, Denmark, Finland, Korea, Malta, New Zealand, Norway, Poland, Singapore, Sweden, Switzerland, Taiwan, USA and UK.
+NeuRA FallScreen® assessments have been provided to over 150 research and clinical settings within Australia and across the world, Belgium, Brazil, Canada, China, Denmark, Finland, Korea, Malta, New Zealand, Norway, Poland, Singapore, Sweden, Switzerland, Taiwan, Thailand, USA and UK.

 Fallscreen Costs